int128/kustomize-action/README.md

 # kustomize-action [![ts](https://github.com/int128/kustomize-action/actions/workflows/ts.yaml/badge.svg)](https://github.com/int128/kustomize-action/actions/workflows/ts.yaml)

 This is an action to run `kustomize build` in parallel.

+## Problem to solve

-`kustomize build` takes a long time if it loads an external resource such as HTTPS or Git.
+If `kustomization.yaml` depends on an external resource such as HTTPS, `kustomize build` takes a long time.
+For GitOps, a manifest repository contains many `kustomization.yaml` and it would be take a very long time to build all.
-This action would reduce time by paralell build.
+This action builds them in parallel to reduce time.

 ## Getting Started

-To run this action:
+To build manifests, create a workflow as follows:

 ```yaml
 jobs: